DA01171997/SimpleFTP/pythonVer/WorkingVer1/README.txt

 SIMPLE FTP
-Implemented by: Alex Truong, Astha Sharma, Duy Do
-Last Updated: 12/19/2018
+Implemented by: Alex Truong, Astha Sharma, Duy Do with Python3 Last Updated: 12/19/2018

 Purpose: